muhammad-tamim/JavaScript-notes/README.md

 ```

 #### stopImmediatePropagation():
-Does everything stopPropagation() does, plus It also stops other listeners on the same element from executing.
+same like stopPropagation(), plus It also stops other listeners on the same element from executing.

 with stopPropagation()